Comparative Analysis of Political Systems

 Total course load for the course is: 5 EC

-Students retaking this course from last academic year will need to do an additional assignment to complete the 10EC
+Students retaking this course from the previous academic year will need to do an additional assignment to complete the 10EC

 Final written exam